emiledelmas/Website_Docx_Generator/README.md

 ### Flask and docx generator

-The script in python open a docx document which is in templates-docx/ folder.
+The script in python opens a docx document which is in templates-docx/ folder.
-In this specific project it's a 2 or 3 columns table which is fill with the data that the user entered in.
+In this specific project, it's a 2 or 3 column table which is filled with the data that the user entered in.

-So first the script get what the user put into the form and we put it into variables :
+So first the script gets what the user put into the form and we put it into variables :

 ```python
 @app.route('/', methods=['POST']) # When the user click to the "submit" button